-From the fourth semester, students will start taking courses related to Global Citizenship Major and Contemporary Japan Major (i.e., Global Poverty and Development, Peace and Conflict Studies, Seminar in Studies of Multicultural Societies; Popular Culture in Japan).
+From the fourth semester, students will start taking courses related to Political and Global Studies, Diversity and Inclusion Studies, and Japan Studies (i.e., Global Poverty and Development, Peace and Conflict Studies, Seminar in Studies of Multicultural Societies; Popular Culture in Japan).

 In the fifth semester, students will work on an independent research project based on their research interests in the field of human sciences.
 From the sixth semester onwards, they will build on this to work towards the completion of a graduation thesis.
 Students will have regular meetings with the supervisor and other faculty members in order to develop their ideas and research plans.
 Through this individual research project, students will mainly achieve, among other things, two important goals.
 Firstly, students will learn how to conduct research in an interdisciplinary environment.
 Secondly, they will develop key transferrable research skills and competencies.

 We encourage students to:

 ・Think about facts and data from comparative and multiple perspectives;

 ・Develop an awareness of human rights issues and individual dignity in a global context;

 ・Study and analyze contemporary issues as global citizens, and present their own views and ideas logically using relevant terms and theoretical frameworks;